-I asked the bartender, “where’s my waiter?”
+So I asked the bartender, “Where’s the server?”

-“My name’s Eric North,” I said.“My client is supposed to be here.”
-In case the rich man was interested, I said to the bartender, “I sell coats.”
-Neither of them seemed to give a damn.
-“I really thought he’d be here by now.
-I don’t have all day.
-When you see my waitress, can you ask her to come to my table?”
+“My name’s Eric North,” I said.“My client should be here.
+I sell coats,” I said.
+I tried to interest the man he was pouring the glass for.
+But neither gave a shit.
+“I really thought he would be here by now.
+I don’t have a lot of time.
+When you see my server, can you ask her to come to my table?”

-“Of course, Sir.”
+“Of course, sir.”

 “How long will it take the clam chowder?”
-I asked him.

 “What was your name again?”

-“Eric North…Mr. North…Actually, yes, someone did come asking for you, now that I remember.”
+“Eric North, Mr. North.
+Yes.
+Someone did come in and ask for you, now that I remember.”

 “What did he look like?
-I’ve only spoken to him on the phone.”
+I’ve spoken to him only on the phone.”

 “I thought he was a teenager.”

-“Come to think of it, what’s that syndrome where’s he’s really an adult?… Anyway, I pointed him over to you, and he walked right back out.”
+“Yeah.
+Come to think of it, what’s that syndrome where he’s an adult?
+Anyway, I pointed at you, and he walked out.”

-“He was my client; he had to be.”
+“He was my client.
+He had to be.”